-That is what we are building at URW.
-Our iconic, landmark destinations will break down the barriers between the traditional indoor shopping center and surrounding business districts.
-We are creating entirely new neighborhoods with modern luxury apartments, traditional and flex-working offices, hotels, plazas, parks, and gardens—providing people with the wide amenity base they demand and deserve.
-We are also making sure there are significant community and sustainability features like new parks and greenspaces, green building construction, upgraded connectivity to public transportation networks, and electric vehicle charging stations so that the destination becomes a significant contributor to the economic, environmental, and cultural vitality of the local community it serves.
+Ensuring a development also includes significant community and sustainability features like new parks and green spaces, green building construction, upgraded connectivity to public transportation networks, and electric vehicle charging stations is also critical, so that the destination becomes a significant contributor to the economic, environmental and cultural vitality of the local communities it serves.

 We’ve all read about developers taking “dead malls” and repurposing them into new, mixed-use communities.
 How is URW’s approach to the redevelopment of its assets different than that of some other developers?

 At URW, we keep our strong retail assets at the core of our planning — and then figure out how we can break down barriers between our existing shopping centers and surrounding business districts to create entirely new neighborhoods encompassing modern luxury homes, offices and coworking, sporting destinations, hotels, plazas, parks and gardens.